chimera-defi/eth2-quickstart/README.md

 `

 2. Run provided scripts.
-First make changes in `exports.sh` to your preferred values for setup via vscode or:
+First make changes in `exports.sh` to your preferred values for setup via logging into the server with VsCode or:
     `nano exports.sh`
-  a.
-Run  `./run_1.sh`
+3. Run  `./run_1.sh`
     - will upgrade ubuntu and installed programs,
     - setup firewalls, do security hardening,
     - install needed programs for setting up a node,

-  b.
-After it finishes, verify the results and run `sudo reboot`
+4. After it finishes, verify the results and run `sudo reboot`

-  c.
-Log back in as the user and run
+5. Log back in as the new non-root user and run
   `./run_2.sh`
    this will setup: